 - During the ceremony to make the marriage legal you must say “I [name], take you [partner’s name], to be my [wife/husband]” – or something similar, and your full names must be used at least once.
 That’s the legal wording requirement met, and these words must be clearly said in front of a minimum of two witnesses.
 The witnesses can be any relation to you and can be any age, but they must understand what is happening.

-- Both of you, two witnesses and your celebrant sign both copies of the Particulars of Marriage.
-Regardless of whether either of you is going to change your name on marriage you sign the forms in the name on your marriage documents.
+- Signing after you have exchanged your vows involves the two of you, two witnesses and your celebrant.
+All sign both copies of the Particulars of Marriage.
+Regardless of whether either of you is going to change your name on marriage you sign the forms in the names on your marriage documents.

-The BDM45 is posted to the BDM office by your celebrant so that your marriage is legally registered in New Zealand.
+- The BDM45 is emailed by scan or photo to BDM office by your celebrant so that your marriage is legally registered in New Zealand.

 This might see a bit long but it is all pretty easy in reality.
 However if you have any questions please feel free to get in touch with me.